wcarmon/docs/rust/pros_cons.md

 # Bad news

+1. Slow builds
-1. Slow builds (Compared to Go, Java, TS, ...)
+    1. slow compared to Go, Java, TS, ...
+    1. C++ is much worse
 1. Syntax is dense, especially with lifetimes
 1. "Sometimes" file-names and module-names are associated (eg `mod foo` must be in `foo.rs`)
 1. JetBrains specific